Hypergraph Two-Coloring in the Streaming Model: Streaming algorithms for hypergraph two-coloring

 \begin{lemma} For all $\chi$, $b$ and $\pi$, we have $\chi_f(\chi_0,b,\pi) = \hchi_f(\chi_0,b,\pi)$. \end{lemma} \begin{proof} Suppose $\chi_f(u) \neq \hchi_f(u)$ for some vertex $u$.
 One of them must equal $\chi_0(u)$.
 We have two cases.

-\begin{description} \item[Suppose $\chi_{0} (u)=\hchi_f(u) \neq {\chi_f} (u)$:] Let us also assume that $h$ is a hyperedge that necessitated $u$'s recoloring in the off-line algorithm.
+\begin{description} \item[Case 1]: $\chi_{0} (u)=\hchi_f(u) \neq {\chi_f} (u)$.
+Suppose that $h$ is a hyperedge that necessitated $u$'s recoloring in the off-line algorithm.
 This implies that $b(u)=1$, and $b(w)=0$ for the vertices $w$ of $h$ that appeared before $u$ in $\pi$.
 Now in the streaming algorithm above, when $h$ is considered, we would find that $h$ is monochromatic in $\chi_0$, and flip $\chi(u)$ unless it is already flipped.
 Once flipped, the color of $u$ will not change again.
 Thus, $\hchi_f(u) \neq \chi_0(u)$---a contradiction.

-\item[Suppose $\chi_{0} (u) = {\chi_f} (u) \neq {\hchi_f} (u)$:] Let $h$ be the hyperedge that necessitated the recoloring of $u$ in the above streaming algorithm.
+\item[Case 2]: $\chi_{0} (u) = {\chi_f} (u) \neq {\hchi_f} (u)$.
+Let $h$ be a hyperedge that necessitated the recoloring of $u$ in the above streaming algorithm.
 This implies that $b(u)=1$, and all vertices $w$ of $h$ that appear before $u$ in permutation $\pi$ have $b(w)=0$.
 But in such a situation, the original off-line algorithm will find $h$ monochromatic when $u$ is considered, and will flip its color.
-Thus, $\chi_0(u) \neq \chi_f(u)$---a contradiction.
+Thus, $\chi_0(u) \neq \chi_f(u)$---a contradiction. \end{description} \end{proof}